NVIDIA/spark-rapids/docs/compatibility.md

 - Supported on GPU but may produce different results to Spark
 - Unsupported on GPU

-The formats which are supported on GPU and 100% compatible with Spark are :
+The formats which are supported on GPU vary depending on the setting for `timeParserPolicy`.

+### CORRECTED and EXCEPTION timeParserPolicy

+With timeParserPolicy set to `CORRECTED` or `EXCEPTION` (the default), the following formats are supported on the GPU without requiring any additional settings.

 - `dd/MM/yyyy`
 - `yyyy/MM`